hyperledger/toc/governing-documents/security.md

 know what you’re doing.
 We expect this document to be linked from `SECURITY.md` in your project's repositories.

+If your project has multiple repositories then add the policy in the primary repository of your project.
+Remaining repositories can add a link to the primay repository's `SECURITY.md` file.

 —--

 ## About this document: